Thanks to invasive species, the Great Lakes' world-famous shipwrecks are on borrowed time | CBC News

 Shipwrecks reduced to 'piles of lumber'

-Durrell Martin has seen been witness to that change first hand.
+Durrell Martin has been witness to that change firsthand.
 Over his 30-year diving career, Martin, also the president of the non-profit group Save Ontario Shipwrecks, said the invasive mussels have totally transformed the underwater world.

 When he began, lights were needed to penetrate the murky darkness of the lakes.
 Back then, divers had to get close to see the wrecks, but when they did, they could still see dishes, preserves and even the original wood on 200-year-old ships lying on the bottom.